 - 1956-57: Lectured on Hannibal, arranged by a major London lecture agency, at London, Birmingham, Manchester, Wolverhampton & Leeds.
 Attendance typically 800 to 2,000.

-- Innumerable lectures on China, the elephant expedition and starting an engineering business in Silicon Valley: speaking across the US at universities, colleges, high schools, community cultural programs.
-Examples: Stanford University, Awahnee Lodge (Yosemite), Mt.
-Holyoke College, Smith College, Menlo College, UC Berkeley, Castillea School, Whatcom County Museum, YMCA, etc.
+- Innumerable lectures on China, the elephant expedition and starting an engineering business in Silicon Valley: speaking across the U.S. at universities, colleges, high schools, community cultural programs including Stanford University, Awahnee Lodge (Yosemite), Mt.
+Holyoke College, Smith College, Menlo College, UC Berkeley, Castillea School, Whatcom County Museum, and the YMCA.